-With the transformation method, the market value of a property in the planning or construction phase is calcu-> The type of tenant currently occupying the property or lated by discounting the future income from renting the responsible for complying with rental obligations and the property, net of construction and other costs to be inpossible future occupants of vacant properties, as well as curred, for a number of years depending on the duration the market's general perception of their creditworthiness; of plans.
-At the end of the period it is assumed that the > The division of responsibilities for insurance and mainproperty will be sold at a value obtained by capitalizing tenance between the lessor and the lessee: the final year's rental income at an applicable market rate (gross cap out rate) for similar investments. > The remaining economic life of the property.
+With the transformation method, the market value of a property in the planning or construction phase is calculated by discounting the future income from renting the property, net of construction and other costs to be incurred, for a number of years depending on the duration of plans.
+At the end of the period it is assumed that the property will be sold at a value obtained by capitalizing the final year's rental income at an applicable market rate (gross cap out rate) for similar investments.